h2oai/h2ogpt/docs/FAQ.md

 #### Option 2: Automatically Migrate

 h2oGPT by default does not migrate automatically with `--auto_migrate_db=False` for `generate.py`.
 One can set this to `True` for auto-migration, which may time some time for larger databases.
-This will occur on-deman when accessing a database.
+This will occur on-demand when accessing a database.
+This takes about 0.03s per chunk.

 #### Option 3: Manually Migrate